ICanBoogie/CLDR/README.md

 // lundi, mardi, vendredi et samedi
 ```

-**Note:** You can also obtained a localized list formatter, or format a list from a locale.
+**Note:** You can also obtain a localized list formatter, or format a list from a locale.

 ```php
 <?php